 How do I apply for the Executive LL.M. and the traditional, full-year LL.M at the same time?

 Applying to both programs does not affect your ability to be admitted to either.
-Decisions are made independently by different offices.
+Decisions are made independently.
 Therefore, you may receive one admission decision before the other.
 If you are admitted to both programs, you must choose only one to accept.

 All dual applicants will have a decision by February 1st.
-Admitted candidates are required to notify us of your intent to matriculate by February 15th.
+Admitted candidates are required to notify us of their intent to matriculate by February 15th.

 I'm having technical problems with my online application.
 Who should I contact for help?